rodrigofariow/geekathon-24-xico-squad/README.md

 Our back-end infrastructure is not fully optimized at the moment due to time constraints of the hackathon.
 It runs **2x faster** in a local environment.

 🛠️ **Running Locally:**
-To run the application locally, please contact a team member for assistance.
+To run the application locally, please contact a team member for assistance since it's needed to create a env properties files with secrets.